 Sharing test results such as ability and aptitude scores is a key part of using psychometric assessments.
 Effectively explaining how someone did on an ability or aptitude test can be as much of an art as a skill.
 It can be difficult to come up with language that communicates scores precisely and sensitively.
-Here are some of the secrets to using language that explains scores in a way that is accurate and meaningful to test takers.
+Here are some of the secrets to explaining scores in a way that is accurate and meaningful to test takers.

 Standardized Scoring of Aptitude and Ability Tests